• Your selection is empty.

 For students who have taken the Observation, Measurement, Experimental Science and Digital course:

-In addition to the University of Orléans' Masters programs, this CPES aims to provide students with all the knowledge and skills they need to apply for selective Masters programs elsewhere in France, as well as for higher education schools in the fields of economics (environmental economics, energy economics, environmental management, sustainable development, natural resources economics, etc.) and geosciences (Earth & Planetary Sciences, Environment).
+In addition to the masters programs offered by the University of Orléans, this CPES aims to provide students with all the knowledge and skills they need to apply for selective masters programs in France in the fields of economics (environmental economics, energy economics, environmental management, sustainable development, natural resource economics, etc.) and geosciences (Earth & Planetary Sciences, Environment).

 Read more